 Dear Your Teen

-Ideas for Helping Your Difficult Teenage Son
+Ideas for Dealing With Difficult Teen Son

 I am so delighted that you reached out for help.
 Your son is clearly struggling with life and you in turn are struggling with feeling helpless and very distressed.
-It is so difficult to maintain empathy for a difficult teenage son who doesn’t seem to be motivated to look out for himself in life.
+It is so difficult to maintain empathy for a troublesome teenage son who doesn’t seem to be motivated to look out for himself in life.
 And, as much as you would like to help your son, it doesn’t appear that he wants to be helped.
 Nonetheless, please don’t give up on your son.
 It sounds to me like he is in a lot of trouble emotionally.
 Perhaps he is depressed, having academic difficulties or he may even be abusing substances.

-Please have your son talk with a trusted adult.
+Please have your son talk to a trusted adult.
 I’m not sure who that is in his life but it may be a friend’s parent, a guidance counselor or even an uncle or an aunt.
 If there is no one in your son’s life who he can confide in then please get him a therapist who specializes in working with teens.
 I am quite sure that your son is going through some sort of struggle but it needs to be identified before he can get help and get his life on a good track.

 If possible, perhaps you and your ex can go to family therapy with your son as well.
 A family therapist may be able to identify the family dynamics which are contributing to difficulties and may help everyone develop new dynamics that gradually lead to improvement in your son’s behavior and mood.
 Please don’t give up on your son.
 Even though he is unable, at this point to articulate it, I am sure he would be devastated to feel abandoned by you.
 Your role is extremely important.

 Dr. Barbara Greenberg is a clinical psychologist who specializes in the treatment of teens, children and families.
 She is the co-author of Teenage As A Second Language.
 She writes and consults for several publications and frequently appears on TV.
 Learn more at drbarbaragreenberg.com.